Adrien Truffert

-Adrien Lilian Gaëtan Truffert (born 20 November 2001) is a French professional footballer who plays as a left-back for club Bournemouth.
+Adrien Lilian Gaëtan Truffert (born 20 November 2001) is a French professional footballer who plays as a left-back for club Bournemouth and the France national team.

 Early life

 Adrien Truffert was born on 20 November 2001 in Liège, Belgium to French parents Laurence and Jean-Christophe Truffert.
 When Adrien was six months old, his family moved to Southampton because his father was a laboratory director.
-Truffert's family returned to Belgium and immigrated to France six months afterward.
+Truffert's family moved back to Belgium, then returned to France six months afterward.